 Our College offers up to $1.5 million in 2017 in Scholarships and Financial Assistance for new and returning students.
 Prospective students are encouraged to visit the above pages, learn more about the many opportunities available, and download the application forms.

 Applications for admission in 2018 are now open.

-Be sure to apply early, as a place in College is highly competitive.
+Be sure to apply as early as possible, as a place in College is highly competitive.

 To apply for admission to College you will need to:

 - Pay $100 application fee

 The non-refundable fee is used to cover the administrative cost of your application.
 This fee is payable by cheque to ‘St Andrew’s College’ or by Mastercard or Visa.

 You will need to submit a written Personal Statement of your accomplishments and achievements.
 Download the Personal Statement form and address each of the criteria.
 Feel free to write anything you think we need to know about you.